-Stu dent: Interns hip Site: Ī Date: feec exp roduction: The purpose of this assessment is to al dback on your internship experience.
-We would a erience.
-Please circle the appropriate rating usin enever appropriate. opreciate your honest and objec tive comn nents a bout ye ur inte ernship 4.
+Stu dent: Internship Site: I Date: -14 - 14 feeo exp roduction : The purpose of this assessment is to allow you, the student intern, an Iback on your internship experience.
+We would appreciate your honest and object erience.
+Please circle the appropriate rating using the 4 (high) to 1 (low) scale enever appropriate. ive comm nents a bout yc ur inte ernship 4.
 Exceptional 3.
-Very Goo d 2.
+Very Good 2.
 Satisfactory 1.
 U nsatisfa actory 1.
-Rate the quality of your internship experiences , to date: The match between the job description provided experience l and the actual internship 4 3 2 1 NA The orientation to the job and organization 4 3 2 1 NA The site supervisor's arrangement of a mutually agreed-upon work schedule 4 3 3 2 1 NA The training provided 4 3 2 1 NA The learning experience you have received from your site supervisor 4 3 2 1 NA The consistency of your internship tasks with yo ur abilities 4 3 2 1 NA The interactions with coworkers 4 3 3 2 1 NA The professional and educational value of your i nternship 4 3 2 1 NA
+Rate the quality of your internship experiences, to date: The match between the job description provided and the actual internship experience 4 3 2 1 NA The orientation to the job and organization 4 3 2 1 NA The site supervisor's arrangement of a mutually agreed-upon work schedule 4 3 3 2 1 NA The training provided 4 3 2 1 NA The learning experience you have received from your site supervisor 4 3 2 1 NA The consistency of your internship tasks with your abilities 4 3 2 1 NA The interactions with coworkers 4 3 3 2 1 NA The professional and educational value of your internship 4 3 2 1 NA